If cliches were gospel in football then players would have you believe that individual prizes matter little in the quest for collective success.

-That viewpoint is one certainly endorsed by Arsene Wenger, with the Arsenal boss hitting out at soccer’s obsession with personal triumph in a sport defined by the efforts of the team.
+That viewpoint is one certainly endorsed by Arsene Wenger, with the Arsenal boss hitting out at football’s obsession with personal triumph in a sport defined by the efforts of the team.

 Such is the hype and scale of debate surrounding the race to win the 2013 Ballon d’Or ahead of its award in January, it is reasonable to question whether the kudos of winning individual prizes is now the greatest lure for the game’s most high-profile stars.